 With the Single European Act (SEA) entering into force in July 1987, the importance of funding European research was recognised and was reflected in the significant increase in the funding which became available.
 Prior to the adoption of the SEA it was normally larger enterprises from the region that benefited from EU funding programmes, with smaller and medium sized enterprises finding it difficult to take part in such programmes.
 There was a call for a specialised organisation to be created that would support more SMEs to get involved in European innovation processes.

 Steinbeis-Europa-Zentrum was formed in its current location, Haus der Wirtschaft, in Stuttgart, Germany in 1990 as a contact point for companies and offering assistance in questions on European research funding, the formation of international consortia and project bidding for funding.

 - The first Commissioner for Europe of the Minister of Economic Affairs and founder of Steinbeis-Europa-Zentrum: Prof. Dr. Hans J. Tümmers, 1990 - 1995

 - The second Commissioner for Europe of the Minister of Economic Affairs: Prof. Dr.-Ing.
 Peter S. Nieß, 1995 - 2002

 - The third Commissioner for Europe of the Minister of Economic Affairs, Labour and Housing: Prof. Dr.-Ing.
 Dr. h.c.
 Norbert Höptner, 2002 - 2017

-- The fourth and current Commissioner for Europe of the Minister of Economic Affairs, Labour and Housing: Dr.-Ing.
+- The fourth and current Commissioner for Europe of the Minister of Economic Affairs, Labour and Tourism: Dr.-Ing.
 Petra Püchner, since 01-2018